When To Give Up On A Girl: Dealing With Repetitive Rejection

 Be kind to yourself

 In the course of the chase, you most likely spent a lot of time trying to please her and dreaming up all the exciting moments you would like to experience with her.
-When you stop pursuing a girl, you may find yourself wondering what next.
-But you don’t have to abandon those desires just because you have stopped pursuing a girl.
+When you stop pursuing a woman, you may find yourself wondering what next.
+But you don’t have to abandon those desires just because you have stopped pursuing a woman.
 If you plan on traveling, make that trip.
 If you were looking forward to dining at the newly opened restaurant in town, you could still go alone, or with some other person, you care about and have a good time at the restaurant.

 Take back control of your life and prioritize finding happiness on your terms.
 Enjoy the pleasures of your own company, learn a new skill, sign up to a gym class, or start a podcast.
 Besides helping you to take your thoughts off her, these activities will also build your confidence and self-esteem, with the added benefit of enhancing your emotional and mental well-being.
 The bottom line is, by being more focused on yourself, you are even more likely to accomplish some of your other life goals.